Appverse/generator-appverse-ionic/README.md

 * Browser-Sync

-Browser-Sync is a tool for synchronized cross-device testing; useful when you’re targeting the multi-device web.
+Browser-Sync is a tool for synchronized cross-device testing; useful when youâ€™re targeting the multi-device web.
 Having trouble installing Browsersync on Windows?
 The most common reason for npm to throw errors when compiling **Browser-Sync** is that some of the dependencies (e.g. node-gypneed Visual C++ runtime libraries.The way to resolve this is to install [Visual Studio](https://www.visualstudio.com).
 At the time of this writing (Feb 2015) the compilation works fine with Visual Studio 2013 Update 4.
 You can then tell **npm** which version of Visual Studio you are using by the following command:

 ```bash